Working with an investment committee and consultants, plan sponsors can make thoughtful purchases of investment services.

 Reflects latest trends.
 Science matters more than fads.
 Trendy education techniques rarely outperform proven learning principles.
 One hundred years ago, Thomas Edison said his invention of motion pictures would supplant teachers.

 The latest fad could be attractive to buy because the current approach isn’t working.
 But if a new approach does not help employees learn what they need to know, it’s just a new way to fail.
-Ask for
+Ask for proof the new fad or approach works.

 Don’t rationalize that if the education isn’t very good, it can’t hurt.
 It can do lasting harm.
 You don’t want employees thinking, “I didn’t get much of what the 401k teacher said.
 It’ll be a long time before I’ll start thinking about 401k.”